The Clear Tune Monitor’s Da Vinci X is the company’s latest universal flagship IEM with a 10 balanced armature driver build. It is priced at $2400.

 Cables & Connectors

 The Da Vinci Series uses a recessed socket 2-pin 0.78mm connection and is designed to be worn over the ear.
-The sockets protrude ever so slightly from the main shell and the connectors on the stock cable are slightly angles but they are not UM style protruding connectors so cable rolling is not an issue.
-To prove that CTM, has supplied two cables with the X and IX.
+The sockets protrude ever so slightly from the main shell and the connectors on the stock cable are slightly angled but they are not UM-style protruding connectors so cable rolling is not an issue.
+To prove that CTM, has supplied two cables with the Da Vinci X and IX.

 The first stock cable is a standard 50″ OFC 4-wire lightweight black jacket 3.5mm cable and the second is a more premium finished 4-wire hybrid with a balanced 2.5mm jack termination.

 The first one I have seen many times before and it will sound ok but lacks a bit of dynamic range and openness.
 It is, however, light, pliant, and easy to work with little in the way of memory retention or microphonics.
 Strain relief on the stock cable is excellent at both ends and they use slanted 2-Pin connectors which tend to curve easier around the ear than traditional straight ones.

 I believe the second one is their $180 Juba hybrid which is a 4-wire Hybrid Copper/Silver Alloy and brings a bit more clarity and treble sparkle to the X compared to the softer and warmer-sounding stock OFC.
 Overall, I would advise going with the Juba cable just on sound quality alone, especially if you need to go balanced with that 2.5mm connection.

 It is a bigger cable but with a nice short braiding overthrow with some nice contrasting copper and silver colors from the TPE translucent jackets.
 All barrels and connectors look built from solid aluminum and have matching design patterns so it’s a nice finish.